Download our FREE smartphone app today!

 Most Able Students

-Most Able students (formerly known as 'Gifted and Talented') have been defined as those students who have one or more abilities developed to a level significantly ahead of their year group (or with the potential to develop these abilities).
-Read news stories from the Most Able group.
+Most Able students have been defined as those students who have one or more abilities developed to a level significantly ahead of their year group or have the potential to develop these abilities.

 Most Able pupils are those who will exceed the expectations for their age group, either in all subjects or just one.
 The Most Able are a diverse group and their range of attainment will be varied; some do well in statutory national curriculum tests or national qualifications.
 However, being Most Able covers much more than the ability to succeed in tests and examinations.

-How does the Academy identify Most Able students?
+How does the Academy identify Most Able students on entry to HBAED?

-having a Key Stage 2 fine score in maths and English of level 5.4 or above
+- having a Key Stage 2 fine score in maths and English of level 5.4 or above OR

-having a Key Stage 2 score in maths and English of level 5.0 or above if they are a Pupil Premium student
+- having a Key Stage 2 score in maths and English of level 5.0 or above if they are a Pupil Premium student OR

-having a CATS test score in the top 10% nationally
+- having a CATS test score in the top 10% nationally OR